apribadi/prospero-challenge-renderer/README.md

 > operands.

 > TODO: We could segregate the leaf `LINE` and `ELLIPSE` instructions, and
 > compute them in separate dispatch-less loops.
+We already place their
+> parameters in separate arrays in order to keep instructions compact.

 > TODO: The bytecode preprocessing is (relatively) slow because it's a Python
 > script.
 We could implement a high performance version.